graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-09/papers/2025-09-29-metacognitive-reuse.md

 result, have higher cost than CoT.
 The authors also note this: instead of feeding in all behaviours, for a question $Q_i$, a subset of behaviours $B_i$ is retrieved and the solution $S_i$ is generated based on the $(B_i, Q_i)$ pair.
-The retreival function depends on the dataset -- topic-matching is used for MATH, FAISS top-40 cosine similarity lookup for AIME.
+The retrieval function depends on the dataset -- topic-matching is used for MATH, FAISS top-40 cosine similarity lookup for AIME.

 When it comes to Behaviour-guided self-improvement, there is some confusion